 Teen girls are one of the great mysteries of life.
 I know because I was one of them not that long ago.
 (Okay, it was like twenty years ago, but does it count that I still sometimes feel like I’m 18?)

 - Find out her Enneagram number.
 If you haven’t already heard of the Enneagram, first of all, are you living under a rock?
 No, but really, I still love you even if you are a little out of the loop.
 Being in the loop is over rated.
 But the Enneagram is a test you can take not understand both your number and the way you relate to other people based on their Enneagram numbers.
-Take the test with you daughter and then do a bit of reading on how you relate to one another.
+Take the test with your teen girl and then do a bit of reading on how you relate to one another.
 This test will give you a great place to start when it comes to building connection with your teen girl.

 - Ask about her love language.
 I’m guessing you already know about the love languages, but again, if you don’t you need to.
 This is an amazing tool to use in any close relationship you are apart of.
 Find out how your girl gives and receives love.
 This way you can understand what’s important to her to feel seen, heard and understood and as a bonus you will gain insight into how she is reaching out to love you too.
 Maybe you love giving gifts but she really need words of affirmation.
 And perhaps the way she tries to show you her love is with those words that don’t mean as much to you.
 Overall, understanding the love languages and then learning to speak hers will be super helpful.